questrel/dtree/README.md

 T value;
 --value or (x::x|value) // boundary below value. i.e. between (x::x<value) and (value<=x::x)
 value++ or (value|x::x) // boundary above value. i.e. between (x::x<=value) and (value<x::x)
-// --"" is the projective infinity ( https://en.wikipedia.org/wiki/Point_at_infinity )
+// --"" is the projective infinity (<https://en.wikipedia.org/wiki/Point_at_infinity>)
-// note: the projective infinity violates transitivity, since
+// note: the projective infinity violates antisymmetry, since
 // --"" < declval<T>() and declval<T>() < --"" are both true
 // that's ok, since --"" is not part of T (!std::is_same<T,decltype(--"")>) but caution in corner cases is advisable
 // todo: \U221E ( ∞ ) and x::x/0 should be synonyms for --""